total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 #### Required with Nested Properties

-An important thing to note is that `Required` only works one level deep.
+An important thing to note is that both `Required` and `Partial` only work one level deep.
 For example, if the `Album`'s `genre` contained nested properties, `Required<Album>` would not make the children required:

 ```typescript
 type Album = {